OGGM/oggm-edu/docs/notebooks_mass_balance_gradient.rst

 Mass balance gradient
 =====================

 In this notebook you will run experiments with a focus on the mass balance gradient.
 You will see how different mass balance gradients influence the growth of a glacier.
 Therefore, we calculate our glacier models until they reach an equilibrium state and compare length, area and volume.
+In addition, we will calculate the volume response times of the glacier models to small climatic changes.

 Open this experiment in your browser with the button below: